Antoni Weynerowski

-Antoni Weynerowski (12 June 1864 – 29 November 1939) was a Polish entrepreneur, founder in Bydgoszcz of the firm Leo, renamed Kobra, one of the largest in Poland in the interwar period.
+Antoni Weynerowski (12 June 1864 – 29 November 1939) was a Prussian-born Polish entrepreneur.
+He was founder of the firm Leo in Bydgoszcz, renamed Kobra, one of the largest shoe manufacture in Poland in the interwar period.

 Biography

 Antoni was born on 12 June 1864, in Bromberg, as Bydgoszcz was named under Prussian rule.
 His mother was Joanna, née Olesek.
 His father, Wiktor Weynerowski, was the founder of a small felt shoe business: the pairs, produced at home, were sold by Weronika, Antoni's sister, peddling in the streets to find a buyer.
 With the growth of the industry, a factory was acquired, today non-existent, at the crossing of Swiętej Trojcy street and Jagiellońska street.

 After graduation from gymnasium, he worked in his father's company, located on two sites: Kastanien Allee (today's Kącik street) and Albert straße (Garbary Street).
 He took over management of the firm in 1891, which for this occasion was rebranded "W. Weynerowski and son Shoe Factory" (W. Weynerowski i syn Fabryka Obuwia).

 In 1906, he had a new workplant built at Sedan Straße (today's Chocimska street), where about 300 people worked.
 When his father died in 1917, Antoni became the legal owner of the factory.